gekh/DEMO_PHP_Yii2__Elektrik-Game/README.md

 Installation
 ------------

-You need [Composer](https://getcomposer.org/download/) and SQLite to install
+You need [Composer](https://getcomposer.org/download/) and SQLite to be installed

 ~~~
 composer global require "fxp/composer-asset-plugin:^1.3.1"